13th month pay: What it is and how to calculate it

 The Philippines was the first country to enshrine a 13th month pay package in law, back in 1975, as a sort of mandatory Christmas bonus.
 13th month salaries are additional compensation which companies pay their employees once a year, either according to government mandate or national custom.
 Each 13th month pay is calculated per employee, typically equating to a full month’s pay if the worker is paid monthly, or 1/12 of an individual’s yearly salary.

-13th and 14th (and in some countries 15th!) month pay is usually tax-free, and whilst it may often fall on or around Christmas, it is distinct from a Christmas bonus which is often added on top.
-13th month pay is particularly prevalent in Latin America, though is becoming moreso elsewhere in the world, including in Asia, Africa and Europe.
+13th and 14th (and in some countries 15th!) month pay is usually tax-free, and while it may often fall on or around Christmas, it is distinct from a Christmas bonus which is often added on top.
+13th month pay is particularly prevalent in Latin America, though is becoming more so elsewhere in the world, including in Asia, Africa, and Europe.

 13th month pay computation - the calculation of how much each individual overseas employee is due - depends also on the laws and customs of the country in question.
 A little later in this article, we’ll explain how the most common forms of 13th month pay computation work.